-The proposer shall prepare a proposal in accordance with the requirements of this Section and provide the proposal to OPA via the Amplifund system.
+The proposer shall prepare a proposal in accordance with the requirements of this Section and submit the proposal to OPA via email.
 Proposers shall submit all data and information specified and requested in the system to qualify its proposal for evaluation and consideration for award.
 Noncompliance shall be deemed sufficient cause for disqualification of the proposal without further notice.
 OPA will not pay any costs incurred by the Proposer in preparing or submitting their proposal.